adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #99 Moving along in the class.
 Going to finish soon!

 #100 Have finished all the lectures for Week-1 and Week-2.
 Going to be doing the assignments of the first two weeks next.

+#101 Finished up all the assignments for Week-1.
+Will finish assignment for Week-2.